AJuna345/snake-game/README.md

 - Garfield Easter egg theme

 ## Code block + explanation (“game.js” Garfield Easter Egg)
 This code adds the Garfield Easter Egg theme when the player enters the name Garfield.
-It works with the DOM by finding the theme dropdown menu in the page, checking whether a Garfield option is already inside that menu, and creating a new <option> element if it is missing.
-Then the JavaScript code adds that new option into the dropdown, changes the selected value, updates the <body> class so the page uses the Garfield theme colors.
-It saves that choice in local storage, and redraws everything so the game theme updates immediately.
+It works with the DOM by finding the theme dropdown menu in the page, checking whether a Garfield option is already inside that menu, and creating a new `<option>` element if it is missing.
+Then the JavaScript code adds that new option into the dropdown, changes the selected value, updates the `<body>` class so the page uses the Garfield theme colors, saves that choice in local storage, and redraws everything so the game theme updates immediately.
 This is a good example of JavaScript changing existing page elements, adding new DOM content, and saving a user setting.

 ```javascript
 function unlockGarfieldTheme() {